Limmud: History

-Limmud held its first conference in 1980 for 80 people organised by Alastair Falk, Michael May, Jonathan Benjamin and Clive Lawton, inspired by a visit to the Coalition for the Advancement of Jewish Education (CAJE) in North America.
+Limmud's first conference, held in 1980, was attended by 80 people.
+It was organised by Alastair Falk, Michael May, Jonathan Benjamin and Clive Lawton, and was inspired by a visit to the Coalition for the Advancement of Jewish Education (CAJE) in North America.
 Its aim was to build bridges between professional and nonprofessional educators and between those of differing religious commitments.
 The next year participation had doubled and all aspects of Jewish learning were covered.

 By 1996 the main Limmud conference had expanded and moved to Oxford with attendance of over 1,000, 250 sessions and 140 speakers, becoming the largest Jewish conference in Europe.
 During this period the organisation also held smaller one day events in Glasgow and Leeds.

 In 1999 the first non-UK Limmud was held in Sydney, Australia.

 2006 saw Limmud appoint its first full-time Executive Director, Raymond Simonson.
 Prior to this Limmud had been run by part-time directors.

 The late 2000s saw Limmud participation in the UK grow dramatically.
-In 2007 Limmud held their conference at Warwick University, with 2,000 participants and 600 at Limmud Fest, a smaller summer festival.
-With numbers more than doubling in 2008 to 7,000 for their UK events.
+In 2007 Limmud held its conference at Warwick University, with 2,000 participants and 600 at Limmud Fest, a smaller summer festival.
+Numbers more than doubled in 2008, to 7,000 for its UK events.
 International conferences were now held in Cape Town, Johannesburg, Hungary, Atlanta, Buenos Aires, Bulgaria, Los Angeles, Philadelphia, Poland, Stockholm, Ukraine, Germany, Turkey, Toronto, New York and France.

-Limmud Conference moved to Birmingham for Conference 2015, with a record 2,800 participants.
-New Limmud groups include Arizona, Mar del Plata, Australia, Tel Aviv, Chile and Essen.
+In 2015, Limmud Conference moved to Birmingham, with a record 2,800 participants.
+New Limmud groups included Arizona, Mar del Plata, Australia, Tel Aviv, Chile and Essen.
 In 2017 Limmud Conference became Limmud Festival.
 Limmud set up affiliates in North America and Israel.
 Limmud estimates there are 40,000 participants annually in a Limmud worldwide, run by 4,000 volunteers.
 In 2017 Limmud was also awarded the Jerusalem Unity Prize for contribution to Jewish life, presented by Israeli President Rivlin.

 In 2018 and 2019, formal legal entities were set up to co-ordinate and support Limmud teams in North America and Israel.
 A structural review in 2020 recommended the creation of a new global entity to represent Limmud groups around the world.